-Socialism involves public ownership of major industries, so the government controls most economic activities: a planned economy (3.3.6), the antithesis of free-market capitalism.
-The theory is that the State is working on behalf of the population, to deliver what people want and need as efficiently as possible, but it is difficult for a socialist State to know what people want; it is less nimble than the operation of supply and demand.
+They are political systems with a largely planned economy (3.3.6), the antithesis of free-market capitalism.
+The theory is that the State is working on behalf of the population, to deliver what people want and need as efficiently as possible, but it is difficult for a socialist State to know what people want.
+It is less nimble than the operation of supply and demand (3.3.2).

 There is less choice for the individual if the State is choosing on behalf of the population as a whole.
 It is imposing the ‘general will’ upon everyone else, as described by Rousseau in his book The Social Contract, in the last paragraph of chapter 7:

 “In order then that the social compact may not be an empty formula, it tacitly includes the undertaking, which alone can give force to the rest, that whoever refuses to obey the general will shall be compelled to do so by the whole body.
 This means nothing less than that he will be forced to be free; for this is the condition which, by giving each citizen to his country, secures him against all personal dependence.
 In this lies the key to the working of the political machine; this alone legitimises civil undertakings, which, without it, would be absurd, tyrannical, and liable to the most frightful abuses.”

 His argument is that the citizens would be ‘free’ because they are in control of their own governance, so enforcement of the ‘social compact” can be seen as a protection of that ‘freedom’.
 ‘Freedom’, in this sense of the word, is not the same concept as ‘liberty’ as conceived by individualists and described in the previous section (6.2.2).